In order for her to have a relationship with him, the state of Illinois requires that she see him every other weekend, one evening a

 But touching hands every so often.

-Looking in each others eyes and saying, ” I am so gonna miss you”
+Looking into each other’s eyes and saying, ” I am so gonna miss you”

 Like a missing puzzle piece, it just doesn’t fit without her.